evilmartians/lefthook/README.md

 ## Custom file list

 Lefthook can be even more specific in selecting files.
-If you want to choose diff of all changed files between the current branch and master branch you can do it this way:
+If you want to choose all files changed locally but pushed to GitHub yet.

 ```yml
 # lefthook.yml